On this page

 What it asks for (What does Form DS-86 ask for?)

-#- Certification that you have not received the U.S. passport book and/or card for which you applied.
+#- Certification that the applicant has not received the U.S. passport book and/or card.

 - Details of the original passport application